 - It is also used as an alkaline substance in the treatment of mild urinary tract infections such as cystitis.

-- This compound is used as a food additive and can improve heart rate and bone health.
+- This compound is used as a food additive, potassium citrate can improve heart rate and bone health.

 - Potassium citrate is an effective way to treat and control gout and arrhythmias.

 - It is widely used to treat kidney stones and is often used by patients with cystinuria.

 - It is also used in child care products, hair dyes, soaps and detergents, cosmetics, and skincare products.

 - This chemical is also used as a cleaning agent in industries.